bbauska/W3Cx-1of5-CSS.0x/module5/module5.md

 The CSS WG meeting in Lisbon, November 2016.
 The working group is co-chaired by Rossen Atanassov and Alan Stearns.
 (Photo credit: Marie-Claire Forgue)
 The CSS WG members are working on a whole range of specifications, but their core document is CSS snapshot 2017.
 This document collects together into one definition all the specs that together form the current state of Cascading Style Sheets (CSS) as of 2017.
 The primary audience is CSS implementers, not CSS authors, as this definition includes modules by specification stability, not Web browser adoption rate.

-# Curso   Module 5: Designing your Web site for your audience   5.2 The basics of design   Applying basic design principals
+# Curso   Module 5: Designing your Web site for your audience   5.2 The basics of design

 # Applying basic design principals
- Bookmark this page

  Applying basic design principals

 Often it's hard to pull apart the pieces of a design that are "good" or "bad", most of that is subjective.
 Instead, it's better to think of individual pieces of a design as "effective" or "ineffective" according to the demographic and the task they are trying to achieve.